tianshengs/tianshengs.github.io/d3_indonesia.md

 #### 4. draw the labels

 After writing code that draws the map, I worked on the part of the code that appends the labels of each province in `Promise.all()` function.
 I appended the text features to `svg` and set the text as the Bahasa Indonesia name for each province feature.
 For two specific provinces, Daerah Khusus Ibukota Jakarta and Bangka Belitung, I have simplified their names to make my map more readable.
-I then set the `x` and `y` coordinates of each text based on `properties.longitude` and `d.properties.latitude` values stored for each province feature.
+I then based the `x` and `y` coordinates of each text on `properties.longitude` and `d.properties.latitude` values stored for each province feature and moved each province text around to better fit my map.
 I learned how to do this from this tutorial: [Making a Map in D3.js v.5](http://datawanderings.com/2018/10/28/making-a-map-in-d3-js-v-5/).

 ```
 		// add labels